Steamtown National Historic Site: Nationalization

-In 1986, the U.S. House of Representatives, under the urging of Scranton native Representative Joseph M. McDade, voted to approve the spending of $8 million to study the collection and to begin the process of making it a National Historic Site (NHS).
+In 1986, the U.S. House of Representatives, under the urging of Scranton native Representative Joseph M. McDade, voted to approve the spending of $8 million to study the collection and to establish the site as a National Historic Site (NHS).
 The National Park Service (NPS) consequently conducted historical research on the Steamtown Foundation's equipment in 1987 and 1988.
 This research was used for a Scope of Collections Statement for Steamtown NHS and was published in 1991 under the title Steamtown Special History Study.
 Aside from providing concise histories of the equipment, the report also made recommendations as to whether or not each piece belonged in the now government-funded collection.
 Historical significance to the United States was a criterion of the recommendations.
 Many of the pieces of equipment that did not meet the report's recommendations were sold or traded for pieces that had historical significance to the region.

 The adoption of Steamtown as a federal endeavor caused controversy.
 On November 23, 1991, an article in The New York Times said, "The provision for the park was inserted into a huge appropriations bill at a late-night meeting near the end of the legislative session in October 1986.
 Congressional authorizing committees, which are charged with setting policy and reviewing such proposals, were bypassed, and the Park Service did not conduct its customary two-year review of proposed new parks."
 The article noted that "a number of historians and museum curators around the nation call Steamtown a second-rate collection of trains on a third-rate site.
 They say that while such historic recreations have a place, the Federal Government should not be financing them simply because influential members of Congress want them for their districts."
 It said that James M. Ridenour, director of the Park Service, said that Steamtown was among other projects that the agency neither needed nor wanted, adding that the same collection was rejected by them when it was still in Vermont because it "lacked historic importance".
 Aside from the $73 million that had at that point been proposed for the development of the project, there would also be a projected annual operation cost of $6.5 million.
 A December 17, 1991, editorial reported that the development appropriation had been capped at $53 million, and said the Steamtown project had siphoned resources "from the Park Service's worthier, maintenance-starved projects."